 Apple’s review process is much more intense than other app stores, though Google began screening apps before they get pushed to Google Play in 2015.
 Still, it’s possible for apps like the one above to slip through the review process—and even top the charts.

-There just too many savvy threat actors out there with the tools and know-how to take advantage of people and wreak havoc on their employers, and eventually the organization’s data.
-For security teams to defend their organizations against growing threats outside the firewall like fraudulent mobile apps, they must discover and monitor their entire attack surface so they can quickly identify, remediate, and investigate any threats that may surface.
+There just too many savvy cyber threat actors out there with the tools and know-how to take advantage of people and wreak havoc on their employers, and eventually the organization’s data.
+For security teams to defend their organizations against growing cyber threats outside the firewall like fraudulent mobile apps, they must discover and monitor their entire attack surface so they can quickly identify, remediate, and investigate any cyber threats that may surface.

 But that’s not enough.
 These attackers use automation to launch sophisticated attacks at very low cost by rotating and reusing undetected infrastructure, so a security team’s visibility is mostly based on what they see on the corporate network.
-Once they detect a threat locally, the attacker has already moved, and they’re stuck playing catch up.
+Once they detect a cyber threat locally, the attacker has already moved, and they’re stuck playing catch up.
 Therefore, security teams must use the internet as a replacement for the corporate network, i.e. calling upon their own advanced analytics and machine learning to wield Internet datasets such as WHOIS and Passive DNS against adversaries to stay one step ahead of them.

 RiskIQ is the leader in attack surface management.
 We help organizations discover, understand, and mitigate exposures across all digital channels.